MillennialFalkor/cm-shop-chat/README.md

 2. Move the resulting files into your user's `.ssh` directory:  `mv shopchat shopchat.pub ~/.ssh/`

 ### Configure a Homestead.yaml File
 This file isn't tracked since it contains environment-specific variables.
-Rename the included `Homestead.yaml.sample` file to `Homestead.yaml` and update paths as needed, for example:
+Duplicate and save the included `Homestead.yaml.sample` file as `Homestead.yaml` and update paths as needed, for example:

 - folders:
 	- map: `/path/to/your/project/root`